 Since 2000, most developing countries (DCs) have pursued Poverty Reduction Strategy Papers (PRSPs) as a policy framework to ensure and attract official development assistance (ODA) and promote development.
-However, in general, their implicit development strategy has been a close integration with the global economy through removing trade barriers, the liberalization and deregulation of domestic financial markets, and increased aid-financed social expenditure to achieve the Millennium Development Goals (MDGs).
-The outcome was growth in gross domestic product (GDP) with little structural transformation.
-Poverty rates, measured using 'crude' and 'linear' definition, have been falling but only slowly, as insufficient productive and decent employment opportunities have been created for the rapidly growing population.
+However, in general, their implicit development strategy has been a close integration with the global economy through removing trade barriers, the liberalisation and deregulation of domestic financial markets, and increased aid-financed social expenditure to achieve the Millennium Development Goals (MDGs).
+The outcome was growth in the gross domestic product (GDP) with little structural transformation.
+Poverty rates, measured using 'crude' and 'linear' definitions, have been falling but only slowly, as insufficient productive and decent employment opportunities have been created for the rapidly growing population.
 As a result, the number of people in multidimensional poverty increased.

 The global financial crisis and recession further exposed the weaknesses of this development model.
-It revealed the risks, uncertainties, and vulnerabilities of integration with the global economy dominated by so-called financialization of the real economy.
-Most of the developing countries (DCs) experienced a sharp slowdown, with decline in real per capita GDP.
-Although growth has subsequently recovered, it is clear that new development paths are now required for sustainable and more inclusive growth which meets the immense challenge of productively employing the millions of young people - new entrants to the labour market.
-New development paths are required to address the issue of rising inequality and destructive power of innovation.
+It revealed the risks, uncertainties, and vulnerabilities of integration with the global economy dominated by the so-called financialisation of the real economy.
+Most developing countries (DCs) experienced a sharp slowdown, with adecline in real per capita GDP.
+Although growth has subsequently recovered, it is clear that new development paths are now required for sustainable and more inclusive growth, which meets the immense challenge of productively employing the millions of young people - new entrants to the labour market.
+New development paths are required to address the issue of rising inequality and the destructive power of innovation.

-Without any ambiguity, I am of the view that the opportunity for rapid poverty reduction through the development of productive capacities and associated expansion of productive employment is real and significant.
-It can emerge from (a) mobilizing underutilized resources, as well as the addition of new capacity through investment in agricultural productivity, plant and equipment; (b) the diffusion of available technologies; (c) public spending on infrastructure, skills and capabilities; (d) increasing public spending on education, health and social security; and (e) the creation of new 'useful' products and markets.
+Without any ambiguity, I believe that the opportunity for rapid poverty reduction through the development of productive capacities and the associated expansion of productive employment is real and significant.
+It can emerge from (a) mobilising underutilised resources, as well as the addition of new capacity through investment in agricultural productivity, plant and equipment; (b) the diffusion of available technologies; (c) public spending on infrastructure, skills and capabilities; (d) increasing public spending on education, health and social security; and (e) the creation of new 'useful' products and markets.
 There is, however, no unique way to combine these elements into a single correct strategy for inclusive growth.
-Notwithstanding, there is ample historical evidence that a cohesive, strong, catalytic and effective State responsive to the needs of its constituents is one of the prerequisites for defining the content of a long-term development strategy suitable to discovering what works in a particular context of individual countries.
-Although finding out a single correct strategy may be futile it is absolutely a good guide to keep in mind that "A good economic policy is the policy whose long-term social benefit is positive".
+Notwithstanding, there is ample historical evidence that a cohesive, robust, catalytic and effective State responsive to the needs of its constituents is one of the prerequisites for defining the content of a long-term development strategy suitable to discovering what works in a particular context of individual countries.
+Although finding out a single correct strategy may be futile, it is absolutely an excellent guide to keep in mind that "A good economic policy is a policy whose long-term social benefit is positive".

 The modalities, role and reach of the State in national economic management have tended to fluctuate over time.
-However, in all dynamic developing economies and in all countries now classified as developed market economies, the government has played an immense role in promoting and supporting economic development.
-From this standpoint it is time to talk about a New Developmental State (NDS).
-This NDS traces its intellectual origins in part, to the Structuralist school and in part to the East Asian developmental State.
-It focuses on creating new productive capacities rather than "re-allocating" given resources and putting given productive capacities to more efficient use.
+However, in all dynamic developing economies and all countries now classified as developed market economies, the government has played an immense role in promoting and supporting economic development.
+From this standpoint, it is time to talk about a New Developmental State (NDS).
+This NDS traces its intellectual origins to the Structuralist school and the East Asian developmental state.
+It focuses on creating new productive capacities rather than "reallocating" given resources and putting given productive capacities to more efficient use.